memari-majid/Agentic-AI-Systems/docs/Lessons/Chapter07/7 Effective Agentic System Design Techniques.md

 ## Key Design Techniques

+Designing and building sophisticated agentic AI systems requires more than just assembling AI models; it demands a strong foundation in software engineering principles applied to the unique challenges of AI.
+The following techniques are crucial not only for enabling specific agent capabilities but also for ensuring the overall system is robust, scalable, maintainable, and adaptable.
+Approaching these techniques from a software design perspective—focusing on modularity, clear interfaces, testability, and managing complexity—is key to developing successful agentic applications.

 ### State Management in Agentic Systems
 - **Importance**: Proper state management is the backbone of agent coherence, enabling them to maintain context, track progress, and make informed decisions across multiple turns of interaction or steps in a task.
 - **Implementation Approaches in LangGraph**: